 $2,900

-A fetal heart monitor and a small portable Doppler device mounted on a mobile stand with a basket for accessories, as well as a second fetal heart monitor without the mobile stand, were purchased.
+The purchase included a fetal heart monitor, a portable Doppler device mounted on a mobile stand with an accessory basket, and a second fetal heart monitor without a stand.

 2017